mistersingh179/sidekik/notes/step_Pending.md

 - button to expand
 - row level button toggle expand & collapse of all inputs and outputs
 - look at `decimals` to build specific conversions
+  - use in USDC conversion
+  - tooltips for outputs
+  - labels for options

 wallet
 - inject any wallet using private key